Upcoming IaCConf: Building at the Intersection of AI and IaC 🤖

 Securing your infrastructure is critical for the success of your business.
 Failure to take security seriously can result in major damage, including fines, loss of customer confidence, or the inability to carry out crucial business functions.
-The growth of Infrastructure as Code tools and CI/CD systems has allowed developers to integrate infrastructure management into our typical development workflows, improving quality and delivery speed.

-At the same time, in order to manage your infrastructure, the CI/CD system used needs access to sensitive credentials.
 At Spacelift, we aim to give our users the maximum balance between flexibility and security.
-Because of this, we provide multiple options for connecting your Azure subscriptions to Azure, including setting static credentials, using our fully managed integration, as well as utilizing private workers to avoid sharing credentials at all.
+Because of this, we provide multiple options for connecting your Azure subscriptions to Spacelift, including setting static credentials, using our fully managed integration, as well as utilizing private workers to avoid sharing credentials at all.
+You can also use workload identity federation (OIDC) to avoid storing long-lived secrets.
+Private workers can be combined with managed identities to keep credentials inside your environment.

 In this post, we wanted to give you an overview of how the Spacelift Azure integration works from a technical perspective, as well as discuss some of the issues we encountered and solved while designing and developing it.
+We use the current Microsoft naming (Microsoft Entra ID, formerly Azure AD) where relevant.

 As a CI/CD system, we do quite a lot of work to integrate with other systems that our users use.
 Occasionally, like in the case of Azure, things get non-trivial.
 If you’re keen to learn more, read on, no Azure knowledge required!